tamarit/pn_suite/README.md

 	Slicing using Llorens et al. (maximal)

-For instance, we can compute several slices with the following command (observe that they all preserve the property `  conflict_free` and the same deadlock freedom, i.e. `lola:EF DEADLOCK`).
+For instance, we can compute several slices with the following command (observe that they all preserve the property `  conflict_free`.

-	$ pn_slicer examples/other/pn_example.xml "P6,P9" "conflict_free,lola:EF DEADLOCK"
+	$ pn_slicer examples/other/pn_example.xml "P6,P9" "conflict_free"
 	Petri net named example successfully read.
 	Slicing criterion: [P6, P9]
 	1.- Llorens et al's slicer (maximal) -> Reduction: 9.09 %